SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 The following section only applies to SCS clouds which include the DNS-as-a-Service functionality for customers via the [OpenStack DNS v2 API](https://docs.openstack.org/api-ref/dns/dns-api-v2-index.html), e.g., through Designate.
 All guidelines above still apply.

+When providing a service like Designate, it MUST be ensured that threats like [DNS Zone Squatting](https://docs.openstack.org/designate/2024.1/admin/production-guidelines.html#dns-zone-squatting) and [DNS Cache Poisoning](https://docs.openstack.org/designate/2024.1/admin/production-guidelines.html#dns-cache-poisoning) are considered and mitigated where possible.

 In the Networking API, the "dns-domain-ports" extension MUST be enabled to offer the full range of DNS record settings for both ports and networks.
 This is implemented by the `dns_domain_ports` Neutron extension driver for the ML2 plugin.
 See the Internal DNS section above for an example on how to enable an extension driver.